ajaythink/Company-Tests/README.md

-All Company test Solutions here
+All Company test Solutions here \n
-NatWest Company test solution
+NatWest Company test solution \n
 The computer systems of N employees of a company are arranged in a row.
 A technical fault in the power supply has caused some of the systems to turn OFF while the others remain ON.
 Because of this, the employees whose systems are OFF are unable to work.
 The company does not like to see its employees sitting idle.